frideosapps/frideos_flutter/README.md

 ## Tunnel pattern

-Easy pattern to share data between two blocs.
+Easy pattern to send data from one BLoC to another one.

 ### StreamedSender